-Jessica has performed in over thirty operatic productions with the Florentine Opera Company, Madison Opera, Candid Concert Opera, Opera for the Young, Fresco Opera Theatre, Milwaukee Opera Theatre, Stoughton Opera, UW Opera, among many other professional engagements.
+Jessica has performed in over 35 operatic productions with the Florentine Opera Company, Madison Opera, Opera for the Young, Fresco Opera Theatre, Milwaukee Opera Theatre, Candid Concert Opera, UW Opera, among many other professional engagements.
 A number of her operatic credits include the roles of Prince Orlofsky (Die Fledermaus), Erika (Vanessa), Hansel (Hansel and Gretel), Meg Page (Falstaff), Cecilia March (Little Women), Zita (Gianni Schicchi).
-Dr. Timman Schwefel is currently a member of the Florentine Opera Chorus, and was Madison Opera’s Studio Artist for their 2012-2013 season.
-She has been a regular soloist with the Florentine Opera for their summer concert series “Florentine at the Lake” and their outdoor concert “Live at the Peck” at the Marcus Center.
-She performed the role of “Minnie” in their world premiere of the opera Sister Carrie in October 2016.
-She will also be appeared with the Madison Choral Project for their concerts during the 2016-2017 season.
-This summer, Jessica will be performing with Fresco Opera Theatre for their "Opera Unplugged" performances.
+Her involvement with the Florentine Opera resulted in a GRAMMY award nomination in 2020, and three GRAMMY awards in 2012 and 2013.

 An accomplished soloist and choral singer, Jessica has performed works with Madison Choral Project, the Civic Symphony of Green Bay, Just Bach Concert Series, Present Music, Madison Bach Musicians, Oshkosh Chamber Singers, the South Shore Chorale, Waupaca Civic Orchestra and Chorus, UW Choral Union, and more.
 Her singing has also been heard on WPR programs such as “University of the Air”, "On Higher Ground" and "The Midday."